Parasites in Quail in the Rolling Plains Ecoregion of West Texas: Leadership of the Wildlife Toxicology Laboratory

 As a result of this exhaustive and comprehensive approach, the WTL has documented eyeworms in 3 species of songbirds (Dunham and Kendall 2014; Herzog et al. 2021), Lesser Prairie-Chickens (Tympanuchus pallidicinctus) (Dunham et al. 2014), and Gambel’s (Callipepla gambelii), Scaled (Callipepla squamata), and Northern bobwhite quail (Colinus virginianus) (Dunham and Kendall 2016).
 Furthermore, Dunham et al. (2016a) has demonstrated the widespread prevalence of eyeworms, as bobwhite from 29 counties in the Rolling Plains were found to be infected with this parasite.
 The WTL was also the first to document an eyeworm epizootic in wild quail of the Rolling Plains, revealing the alarming speed with which these infections can occur (Dunham et al. 2014).
 Additionally, the persistence of these infections even when bobwhite populations are low could be perpetuated by the songbirds facilitating transmission to intermediate hosts and thus to the bobwhite.

 In our studies, we have also closely investigated the eyes of infected birds.
 Unlike previous studies that only reported eyeworms on the surface of the eye and under the nictitating membrane, we noted that eyeworms were also concentrated in the intraorbital glands that are important for tear production and immune function, such as the lacrimal duct and Harderian gland (Dunham et al. 2015).
+Further work found a substantial immune response to eyeworm infections (Kalyanasundaram et al. 2019).
+Since then, we have further refined our methods for measuring immune response in bobwhite to better understand the effects of eyeworm infection on the immune system (Kalyanasundaram et al. 2024).
 These findings spurred subsequent investigation into the pathological consequences of eyeworm infection.
 During this investigation, the WTL found that infected quail can have severe damage to the eyes and associated tissues (Dunham et al. 2016b).
 While more work is needed to evaluate the potential impact these infections may have on quail survival, this evidence of damage associated with eyeworm infection supports widespread anecdotal reports of quail flying into objects, such as barns, houses, fences, and trucks, in the Rolling Plains.
 For those of us familiar with wild quail, we can attest to their incredible ability to navigate seemingly impenetrable brush.
 This allows them to escape many of their enemies, including formidable aerial predators such as the Cooper’s hawk (Accipiter cooperi).
 As such, these instances of quail flying at full speed into large and highly visible objects are not only surprising but may also indicate potentially compromised vision.

 In the course of this research, we have developed infection level thresholds to gauge the intensity of eyeworm infection in wild quail (Dunham et al. 2017a), and we continue to closely monitor parasite levels in the Rolling Plains.
 Additionally, this study revealed that another parasitic nematode, the caecal worm, is even more abundant in wild quail from the Rolling Plains than eyeworms.
 This is an alarming observation considering that similar parasites have been known to negatively affect host nutrition and reproduction.
 Henry et al. (2017a) hypothesized that the caecal worm may be impairing the caecum function as it has been associated with lower vitamin A and Dunham et al. (2017b) found minimal amounts of digesta within the caecum of infected birds.
 Dunham further hypothesized that this may impact the survivability of the bobwhite in the winter.
+This hypothesis was further supported by through the use of a recently validated method for detecting stress hormones in wild bobwhite (Leach et al. 2024).
+We found that bobwhite with higher caecal worm burdens also have higher levels of stress hormone indicating infections lead to increased energy use.
 Furthermore, little is known about the impacts of multiple parasites and we have found quail in the Rolling Plains to often be heavily infected with both caecal worms and eyeworms.

 Head of a parasitic caecal worm